Conservation Areas in Milton Keynes

 What Does It Mean?

 Residents and businesses in a conservation area must play their part in preserving and enhancing the unique character that led to the designation.
-The council will encourage high-quality design for all development in a conservation area, to ensure that it makes a positive contribution to the character.
+The Council will encourage high-quality design for all development in a conservation area, to ensure that it makes a positive contribution to the character.

 How Are They Reviewed?

-Conservation Area Appraisals in Milton Keynes
+Existing Conservation Areas in Milton Keynes